-These raspberry cookies are bursting with fruity raspberries and fresh lemon flavor.
-They have a soft, buttery and chewy texture, are easy to make and always disappear fast!
+These raspberry cookies are bursting with sweet raspberries and fresh lemon flavor.
+They have a soft, buttery and chewy texture and the lemon glaze on top makes them irresistible!

 I love to make fruit desserts during spring and summer.
-These bright and refreshing raspberry cookies are a favorite, as well as mini fruit tarts, glazed lemon cookies, strawberry crumb bars and lemon bars.
+These bright and refreshing raspberry cookies are a favorite, as well as glazed lemon cookies and strawberry cookies!

-Sweet, tart raspberries are combined with the bright zing of lemon and a buttery cookie base that tastes like a mix between an orange scone and shortbread cookie.
-Topped with a lemon powdered sugar glaze, everyone loves these cookies!
+Sweet, tart raspberries are combined with the bright zing of lemon and a buttery cookie base that is similar to a shortbread cookie.
+Topped with a lemon powdered sugar glaze, these are the best cookies bursting with fresh flavor!

 Ingredient Notes